 - Kitchen table/ desk work – handwriting workbooks, math lessons and practice, learning to read, etc.

 - Reading aloud which can cover history, geography, social studies, science, literature, comprehension, oral composition, music & art appreciation, and so much more

 - Hands-on planned activities – learning to follow a recipe & cook, sew, a themed art project, a science demonstration

 - Play – younger children primarily learn through play.
 Resist the notion that your 3-5 year old child needs hours of structured learning opportunities.
 Do a little digging and you’ll find there are mounds of research showing that children in a safe, intentional home environment with hours of unstructured play time fare better in future school-related learning than kids who started in “early childhood learning” (what we think of as preschool) in their preschool age years.

 - Life – the countless number of hours your children spend interacting with siblings, playing with neighbors, exploring outside, building legos & magnatiles, creating pretend worlds, putting on silly living room performances, making homemade drawings for grandparents, going on outings with grandparents, cleaning their rooms, learning to help out at home, picking healthy food at the grocery store… these experiences go a long way into educating the whole child.

-- Bonus skills – art, piano lessons, coding, typing, etc.
+- Bonus skills that require specific teaching or materials – art, piano lessons, coding, typing, etc.

 The first thing on that list above is work that could be categorized as “kitchen table work.”
 Not that you’ll necessarily sit at a kitchen table or desk to do it… you might as well sit on the front porch if it’s nice out.